 It’s pretty frustrating to save miles for a big trip, only to discover that you can’t use them to get where you want to go.
+You might have saved up many miles over the years but are not sure what is a good award redemption and what flights you are better off booking with cash.
 One of the most common problems faced by beginners is a poor understanding of their options.
 They often wonder what flights they can and can't book with miles.

 In this post, we’ll explain how award availability works and how to find and book your next flight with miles like a pro.